equinix/ansible-collection-equinix/DEVELOPMENT.md

 ##  3. <a name='infomodules'></a>_info modules

 Modules which end on `_info` are alternative of Terraform datasources.
 They query existing resources in Equinix API.
-You can see a __ template for info module in [template/metal_resource_info.py](template/metal_resource_info.py).
+You can see template for info module in [template/metal_resource_info.py](template/metal_resource_info.py).

 If you add a new `_info` module, you must add an entry to variable `LIST_FIELDS` in [plugins/module_utils/metal/metal_api.py](plugins/module_utils/metal/metal_api.py).
 It's because responses to listing API methods have the resource lists in specifically names keys.